Your child learns in whole words. Now they can play that way too.

 Explore a world

-Your child navigates rich, interactive scenes — a city, a park, a construction site — full of objects they recognize from real life.
+Your child navigates rich, interactive scenes — a city, a burning house, a park — full of objects they recognize from real life.

 Tap to discover words